HiraethEcho/archdot/readme/pacman_man.md

 -F, --files
 Query the files database.
 This operation allows you to look for packages owning certain files or display files owned by certain packages.
 Only packages that are part of your sync databases are searched.
 See File Options below.

--V, --version
-Display version and exit.

--h, --help
-Display syntax for the given operation.
-If no operation was supplied, then the general syntax is shown.

 ## OPTIONS